How to Fix a Leaky Outdoor Spigot

-A dripping outdoor spigot is a minor annoyance but can lead to major problems if not addressed in a timely manner.
-Not only is it wasting water and costing you money, but it also creates damp patches of soil around the foundation of your house.
+A dripping outdoor spigot may seem like a minor annoyance, but it can lead to major problems if ignored.
+Not only does it waste water and increase your utility bill, but it also creates damp soil around your home’s foundation, which can contribute to structural issues over time.

 Avoiding Water Damage